 Source: Jupiter

-• Jupiter Perpetuals Exchange: Jupiter Perpetuals Exchange allows traders to open leveraged long and short positions for SOL, Ethereum and wBTC tokens.
-Users can take leverage up to 100x for their trading strategies.
+• Jupiter Perpetuals Exchange: Jupiter Perpetuals Exchange allows traders to open leveraged long and short positions for SOL, Ethereum, and wBTC tokens.
+Users can leverage up to 100x for their trading strategies.

-• Jupiter Liquidity Provider Pool (JLP): Liquidity for the Jupiter Perpetuals exchange is provided by the JLP Pool which means that when traders open leveraged positions, they borrow tokens from the pool.
-The JLP Pool consists of five cryptocurrencies – SOL, ETH, wBTC, USDC and USDT.
-Anyone can deposit these tokens to the JLP Pool and earn a share of the trading fees generated by the pool.
+• Jupiter Liquidity Provider Pool (JLP): Liquidity for the Jupiter Perpetuals exchange is provided by the JLP Pool, which means that when traders open leveraged positions, they borrow tokens from the pool.
+The JLP Pool consists of five cryptocurrencies: SOL, ETH, wBTC, USDC, and USDT.
+Anyone can deposit these tokens into the JLP Pool and earn a share of the trading fees generated by the pool.

-• Jupiter Lock: Jupiter Lock is an open-sourced program that allows developers to lock protocol tokens and to implement cliff and vesting schedules in a transparent manner.
+• Jupiter Lock: Jupiter Lock is an open-sourced program that allows developers to lock protocol tokens and to implement cliff and vesting schedules transparently.

-The Jupiter Exchange is built on top of the Solana.
-All transactions – token swaps, liquidity provision, liquidity staking tokens, and perpetuals trading – conducted on the platform are recorded and finalized on the Solana blockchain.
+The Jupiter Exchange is built on top of the Solana blockchain.
+All transactions, like token swaps, liquidity provision, liquidity staking tokens, and perpetuals trading, are conducted on the platform and are recorded and finalized on the Solana blockchain.
 Users are required to own a Solana-compatible crypto wallet to log in to the Jupiter platform.

 Jupiter relies on Solana for its core functionality, using the blockchain’s liquidity pools to enable cryptocurrency trades.
 As we explained earlier, Jupiter is connected with the decentralized exchanges on Solana.
 Let’s say you want to swap USDT Stablecoins for PENGU tokens.
 Here is an example of how the trade will be conducted across various decentralized finance exchanges on Solana: